Untouchable17/GitHub-Search/README.md

 </h1>

-<h4 align="center"> Search service for custom repositories on GitHub with the ability to add favorites to favorites. </h4>
+<h4 align="center"> Search service for custom repositories on GitHub with the ability to add liked to favorites. </h4>

 <h1 align="center">GitHub Search Engine</h1>